 Triangle of Sadness

-After 'The Square', Swedish filmmaker Ruben Östlund picked up a second Palme d'Or for this scathing satire of privilege and prestige.
+After 'The Square', Swedish filmmaker Ruben Östlund picked up a second Palme d'Or and three Oscar nominations for this scathing satire of privilege and prestige.

 Beware the luxurious worlds of Ruben Östlund's films.
 Beware any feelings of ease, opulence or awe that spring at ski resorts, in art museums, within the fashion industry or on high-end holidays, too.
 The Swedish filmmaker isn't interested in keeping his characters comfortable regardless of their lavish surroundings, and he isn't keen on ensuring his viewers remain relaxed, either, no matter how cushy their cinema chairs.
 To watch the writer/director's movies is to observe his on-screen figures responding to chaos flung their way, which is true of all features.
 That said, to watch here is to actively feel a reaction.
 It's virtually impossible not to experience a cascade of emotions as an Östlund-penned and -helmed picture flickers, and sometimes it's just as difficult to avoid a physical response.
 With his latest, Triangle of Sadness, the titular space between your eyebrows definitely gets a workout.